RemitaNet/billing-gateway-sdk-java/README.md

 ## PREREQUISITES
 - Prior to using the SDK, you need to set up a profile on www.remita.net.
 Each  method call will require you to pass the Public key/Secret key.
 Note that these values have to be set in the header for any request.
 The SDK uses DEMO keys by default.
-            1. Your DEMO public and secret keys are located at the Billing page at your profile.
+            1. Your DEMO public and secret keys are located at the Billing page on your profile.
             2. After you login, click ‘Setup Billing’ at your dashboard
             3. Click ‘Proceed’ on the ‘Yes’ option for the integration question that comes up to display the Public/Secret key.
 - To get your Production keys: